miguelraz/academic-kickstart/content/authors/jakobnissen/_index.md

 - Developers
 ---

-I am a bioinformatician doing my PhD in metagenomic method development at Technical University of Denmark.
+I am a bioinformatician at Statens Serum Institut (the Danish center for disease control), where I analyze genome of influenza with the purpose of better understanding pandemic flu.